-Subsidized Federal Stafford Loan: A loan which must be repaid and is based on demonstrated financial need.
-The interest rate for new loans (first disbursed on or after July 1, 2006) is fixed.
-Repayment begins 6 months after a student ceases to be enrolled at least half-time.
+Subsidized Federal Direct Loan: A loan which must be repaid and is based on demonstrated financial need.
+The interest rate for new loans is fixed.
+Repayment begins 6 months after a student ceases to be enrolled at least halftime.
 Requires at least half-time enrollment to apply.

-Unsubsidized Federal Stafford Loan: A non-need based loan that must be repaid.
-The interest rate for new loans (first disbursed on or after July 1, 2006) is fixed.
+Unsubsidized Federal Direct Loan: A non-need based loan that must be repaid.
+The interest rate for new loans is fixed.
 Interest begins accruing upon disbursement of loan funds.
 Repayment begins 6 months after a student ceases to be enrolled at least half-time.
 Requires at least half-time enrollment to apply.

-Federal Parent Loan for Undergraduate Students (FPLUS): A loan which must be repaid by parents.
+Federal Direct Parent Loan for Undergraduate Students (FDPLUS): A loan which must be repaid by parents.
 This loan is for parents of dependent students who want to borrow to help pay for their child's college cost.
 Parents of dependent students may borrow up to the calculated Cost of Attendance (COA), minus other student aid, for their child.
-The interest rate for new loans (first disbursed on or after July 1, 2006) is fixed.
+The interest rate for new loans is fixed.
 Interest begins accruing upon disbursement of the funds.
-Parents borrow through a commercial lender.
 Repayment begins 60 days after disbursement of funds.
 Requires at least half-time enrollment.